“Ludlow Elim is a vibrant, pentecostal church with exciting worship, relevant teaching and great fellowship”

 Must knows before your first visit!

-- Children – Kids church runs every Sunday for those 0 – 11yrs. (very restricted in numbers though)
+- Children – Kids church does runs every Sunday for those 0 – 11yrs. (except in Aug)

 - Parking is super easy as we are right next to a car park (bonus – it’s free on Sundays)!